 - Buy a Parking Permit

-Please note that a 24 hour period is required to process your permit for pick up.
+Please note that a 24 hour period is required to process and mail your permit, permits for pick up are available immediately.

 - Single Day Permits may be purchased at the drive-up self-service machine located at the USFSP Welcome Center (Corner of 5th Ave.
 South and 2nd Street South, across from RHO).